A signal of competitive dominance in mid-latitude herbaceous plant communities: Results

-In order to better quantify the propensity of an ecoregion to exhibit clustering in maximum stem height, we define a clustering index $q$ for an ecoregion as the fraction of its local communities that lie within the 5\% range of significant clustering (randomization tests yield $p$-values smaller than $0.05$ for those cells).
-An ecoregion for which significant clustering is found in most of its local communities will tend to score high in the $q$ index.
-We examined how the clustering index varied across the continent (geographical location of ecoregion centroids) as well as with actual evapotranspiration (Fig.~\ref{fig:Fig3}).
-Evapotranspiration maps were obtained from data estimated through remote sensing~\cite{mu:2011}.
-Water availability acts as a factor limiting plant growth at geographical scales, and correlates with gross primary productivity~\cite{garbulsky:2010}, see Fig.~\ref{fig:Fig3}d.
-Therefore, for a given region, mean annual evapotranspiration is a distinct measure of environmental constraints on plant growth~\cite{garbulsky:2010}.
-Panels a and b of Fig.~\ref{fig:Fig3} show a clear latitudinal trend: there is an intermediate range of ecoregion latitudes where both clustering indices and evapotranspiration are large, indicating that evapotranspiration measures can robustly predict clustering indices (Fig.~\ref{fig:Fig3}c).
-More importantly, since evapotranspiration is a powerful proxy of environmental constraints on plant growth, this clustering in maximum stem height appears to be strongest at ecoregions less limited by environmental conditions.
+Water availability acts as a factor limiting plant growth at geographical scales (Fig.~\ref{fig:con}a).
+However, water has to be channeled up through stems and leaves for effective growth to take place.
+Therefore, at large geographic scales, growth primary productivity posititively correlates with evapotranspiration ~\citep{garbulsky:2010}, see Fig.~\ref{fig:Fig4}d.
+Therefore, for a given region, mean annual evapotranspiration is a reliable measure of environmental constraints on plant growth~\citep{garbulsky:2010}.
+Panels a and b of Fig.~\ref{fig:Fig4} show a clear latitudinal trend: there is an intermediate range of ecoregion latitudes where both clustering indices and evapotranspiration are large, indicating that evapotranspiration measures can robustly predict clustering indices (Fig.~\ref{fig:Fig4}c).
+The same pattern can also be seen in the relation between mean relative height differences and actual evapotranspiration across individual grid cells.
+The intensity of the clustering pattern increases with actual evapotranspiration rates across Europe, not only at the ecoregional level (Fig.~\ref{fig:Fig4}c), but also at the lower spatial scale of grid cells (see Fig.~C1, Supporting Information).
+More importantly, since evapotranspiration is a powerful proxy of environmental constraints on plant growth, this clustering in maximum stem height appears to be stronger at ecoregions less limited by environmental conditions.
 As environments become harsher and less optimal for plant growth, these clustering patterns disappear.
 This is particularly true for the severe climatic conditions characteristic in the Mediterranean (with erratic rainfall, limited water availability and drought), as well as of boreal zones (with low radiation incidence and cold temperatures).
-The harshness of these conditions likely override the effects of competition, and other processes such as species tolerances and facilitation~\cite{valiente-banuet:2007} may be critical community drivers at climatic extremes.
-According to model predictions, the overall clustering patterns found at middle-range latitudes are consistent with species competitive dominance driven by height differences, resulting in a local over-representation of competitive dominant species characterized by relatively lower maximum stem heights.
+According to model predictions, the overall clustering patterns found at middle-range latitudes appear to be consistent with species competitive dominance shaping species height differences.